-Since so long I wanted to try some tikki’s.
-Tikki’s always make great combo with evening tea/coffee.
+Since so long I wanted to try some tikkis.
+Tikkis always make great combo with evening tea/coffee.
 A perfect snack to indulge, hot, spicy and yummy.
 There are many varieties and variations of tikki’s.
-The tikki which is my all time favourite is aloo-methi ki tikki.
-A perfect blend of mushy potatoes with pungent smelling fenugreek leaves when get in combo with Indian spices gives a delectable tikki.
+My all time favorite tikki is aloo methi ki tikki.
+A perfect blend of mushy potatoes with pungent smelling fresh fenugreek leaves when get in combo with Indian spices gives a delectable tikki.

 Recipe Source : Cooking & more by Tarla Dalal

 - 2 Green chilies, finely chopped